 Rumie is an education technology nonprofit that makes innovative & authentic learning for anyone, anywhere to fill the gap between school and the real world.
 Rumie’s microlearning technology, which allows learners to consume 6 minute, mobile-first learning experiences (called “Bytes”) helps youth and lifelong learners to build their job, career and life skills.
 Besides being over 20% more effective at learner retention than traditional learning models, microlearning is more engaging for youth and lower income communities - for whom a mobile phone is often their ‘computer’ of choice.

 After its founding in 2013, Rumie began by bridging the digital divide in some of the world’s least served communities, including through a low-cost tablet that worked fully offline, which brought the free digital learning revolution to communities in over 30 countries; ranging from refugee camps in the Middle East to girls’ education programs in Afghanistan.
 Today, Rumie's solutions work on any low-cost mobile device with no login or app required, and is growing fastest in North America - where the gap in access to learning for youth is growing and threatens to worsen already historic levels of inequality.

-Rumie is today being used in >100 countries, and is projected to reach over 20 million learners by 2023.
+Rumie is being used by learners in over 176 countries, and is projected to reach over 20 million learners by 2023.
 Rumie has won the Google Impact Challenge, is a graduate of Y-Combinator, and is subject of a Harvard Business School case study for it's innovative funding and impact model.